philon-/meshdaemon/DOCKER.md

 docker compose up -d
 ```

-**Development (with live code reload):**
+**Development:**
 ```bash
 docker compose -f compose.yml -f compose.dev.yml up
 ```

 Changes to files in `app/` are instantly visible in the container.
 No rebuild needed.
-Just restart the container if the app crashes.
+Just restart the container if the app crashes or enable watch using --watch.

 ## Network Requirements